A Board Certified Chaplain (BCC) has demonstrated competence to perform all of the normal tasks within the scope of practice of chaplains

 - If your degree is not in a content area relevant to chaplaincy, there are no equivalency options.
 You must enroll in an MA program from a CHEA-accredited institution (or international equivalent).
 Please note that SCA only requires 30 credits.
 This is crucial training necessary to become a professional chaplain.

 2. Within or beyond their Masters, one credit or the equivalent in at least three of the following areas: a) quality improvement; b)research; c) spiritual assessment, care planning, and documentation; d) cultural competency/inclusion; e) end of life; f) grief/bereavement; g) ethics; h)religious faith systems; i) communication; or j) basic pathophysiology.
+Please note: one credit must involve at least twenty (20) contact hours in the particular content area.

 - If credits being claimed were part of the candidate's Masters and the course has the same title as the content area being claimed, (i.e.. the transcript shows a course in ethics of at least one credit), no further documentation is necessary.